ckswilliams/modOpenREM/docs/install-prep.rst

 Install pynetdicom
 ------------------
-*(New for version 0.6.0)*

-Pynetdicom is used for the new DICOM store SCP function that is available as a preview in this release.
+Pynetdicom is used for the DICOM Store SCP and Query Retrieve SCU functions.
 See :doc:`netdicom` for details.

 .. sourcecode:: bash